jonafinmicclen/Voxcel-Website/README.md

 - Astro         was chosen as beginning this I had minimal web dev experience.
 I researched different options and Astro seemed the fastest and easiest for the requirements of this website.
 - TailwindCSS   similar to the above, chose as its easy to use and saved me from having to do any complex CSS.

-## How to view website on live server
+## How to view website on dev server

 1. Clone the respository.
 2. Make sure you have Node.js installed.